openknowledge-archive/datapackage-to-google-spreadsheet/README.md

   1. Go to https://docs.google.com/spreadsheet/ccc?key=0AqR8dXc6Ji4JdG15Z1BhNXpCMFBnVTY5LUpoTGNrY0E#gid=0
   2. Make a copy of the sheet
-  3. Go to Data Packages Menu -> Import Data.
-On the first run, you will be asked for authorization.
+  3. Go to Data Packages Menu -> Import Data (on the first run, you will be asked for authorization)
   4. Paste in the url: http://data.okfn.org/data/house-prices-us/datapackage.json
   5. Watch the data load!